lst627/OSDS-2022Fall/project34/README.md

 # README

-### Part 1 core code

-go build server.go

-go build client.go

-go build assign.go
+make build

-Then copy(deploy) the executable to the server (122.200.68.26: 8015)

-Run "./server" in one window

-Run "./assign" in another window
+make deploy

+make run_miner

+make run_client

+make stop_miner

-The output of client is not shown in the os.Stdout/os.Stderr, you can check the debugging mode in assign.go for changing the output.
+The output is in the txts on the server.

-### Part 2 core code

-Not finished